 Style: Tapered ‘Fro

-This low-maintenance high and tight style works best on thick textured kinky hair types as it’s easier to mold into your desired shape.
+This low-maintenance high and tight style works best on thicker hair types as it’s easier to mold into your desired shape.
 After washing, use a blow-dryer to dry hair upward, use an afro pick to help create the boxlike shape.
 Finish your style by using hairspray, like Bed Head by TIGI Headrush Shine Hairspray, to add shine and you’re good to go.

 6. Natural Hair Patterns: 4A, 4B